 Here are our top flowering plants and suggestions on where to buy them.

 If you are looking for houseplants for cold rooms, try Araucaria heterophylla.

 If you are looking for a rundown on bathroom plants, try a hanging cactus like Lepismium Bolivianum.

 Stuck for where to start?
 Here's our guide to the best houseplants to grow easily yourself.

-Amanda tells us place plants in the bathtub, sitting them on a bed of capillary matting, this you can purchase quite easily in garden centres or hardware shops.
+Amanda tells us to place plants in the bathtub, sitting them on a bed of capillary matting, which you can purchase quite easily in garden centres or hardware shops.
 The mat absorbs and holds a water reservoir allowing the plants to only take up what they need.
 It may be worth asking someone to top up the water level once or twice while you are away.